AequaTech/DIARY365_4NGISearch/README.md

 * the excerpts from the digitalized diaries (within the permission of author’s rights);
 * the URL to the site that presents the NGI-funded project and collects the community’s contributions that will be born around it (e.g. new partnerships with other national diaristic archives, museums, etc).

+This work is licensed under CC BY 4.0

 ---

 ## DIARY 365 LANDING PAGE: